PokemonGoMap/RocketMap/docs/first-run/configuration-files.md

 ` python runserver.py -cf myconfig.ini -scf shared-config.ini`

 Remember to remove old keys and any other settings from your normal configs that may cause conflicts.
+If you set a value like google map key in both configs, since it can only have one value the one set in -cf config takes precedence.

 ## Running multiple configs